 30 October to 10 January

 One of the prettiest in the city, the Natural History Museum’s stunning Victorian architecture serves as a magical backdrop to this 1,000 square meter ice rink.
-Flanked by a sparkling vintage carousel and situated in beautiful South Kensington — perhaps the most quintessential of all London neighbourhoods — skating here on a crisp winter’s day is a favourite.
+Flanked by a sparkling vintage carousel and situated in beautiful South Kensington — perhaps the most quintessential of all London neighborhoods — skating here on a crisp winter’s day is a favorite.
 Advanced booking on weekends and evenings is highly recommended.

 Find out more about the Natural History Museum ice rink.

 15 November to 4 January

 For a full day of festive fun, look no further than Eyeskate at the London Eye.
 The centrepiece of London Eye’s “Frostival,” the rink dazzles under the sparkle of holiday lights.
 This year discount tickets are available that include an ice-skating session and a trip on the London Eye.
 As if that wasn’t enough incentive to visit, the German-style South Bank Centre Christmas Market is right next-door and is the perfect place to do a little last-minute holiday shopping.

 Find out more about Eyeskate at the London Eye.

 21 November to 4 January

 Head over to Hampton Court Palace this winter and skate in Henry VIII’s front yard!
 This ice rink is situated right in front of the magnificent Tudor Palace, along the ancient River Thames.
 It’s the perfect place to take a break from busy London and as an added bonus, the palace remains open to visitors while the ice rink is running.
 Direct trains to Hampton Court Palace are available from Waterloo Station with a journey time is 38 minutes.